 The Corporate Governance Committee oversees matters pertaining to the organizational structure of the Bank, its selection and promotion of officers, periodic performance evaluation of the Board, its committees and the executive management, and annual self-evaluation of its performance.
 Apart from these, CG Com also studies and recommends policies to ensure appropriate and effective management through organizational and procedural controls and independent audit mechanisms.
 It also acts as the oversight committee for the Bank's implementation of the Internal Capital Adequacy Assessment Process (ICAAP).

-The Investment and Loan Committee evaluates and recommends to the Board for consideration and approval investments and loans; and recommends investment and credit policies and guidelines that define the structure, eligible investments and management of investment portfolios.
+to the Board for consideration and approval investments and loans; and recommends investment and credit policies and guidelines that define the structure, eligible investments and management of investment portfolios.